dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 #### Style dependencies

-In order to test related style dependence of components, we add style imports in the `deps.scss` file, which again is used in Jest tests to perform a snapshot comparison:
+In order to test related style dependencies of components, we add style imports in the `deps.scss` file, which again is used in Jest tests to perform a snapshot comparison:

 - `./packages/dnb-eufemia/src/components/button/style/deps.scss`